Txythread/smiscvm/src/help/commands/hertz.md

 **Hertz**

 Sets the target simulation speed of the CPU clock in hertz.
-The value should be a positive integer under 2^16.
+The value should be a positive integer lower than 2^16.